nkqa/aforumpage/README.md

-# klpbbs
+# a forum page
-This is a static page of Klpbbs.com on November 9th.
+This is a static page of Minecraft forum(cn) on November 9th.
 Advertising will jump to noads.html page.
 And a lot of unused files.